eth-cscs/DLA-Future/BUILD.md

 This will add a new repository with namespace `dlaf`.

-And install the master version with:
+You can then install the master version with:

 `spack install dla-future@master <variants>`

-## Build the old good way
+## Build the good old way

 ### Dependencies